KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 1. Outdated: Found `MichMich/MagicMirror` in file `MMM-StopwatchTimer.css`: Replace it by `MagicMirrorOrg/MagicMirror`.
 2. Outdated: Found `MichMich/MagicMirror` in file `MMM-StopwatchTimer.js`: Replace it by `MagicMirrorOrg/MagicMirror`.
+3. Recommendation: Found `https://cdnjs.cloudflare.com` in file `MMM-StopwatchTimer.js`: It looks like a package is loaded via CDN.
+It would be better if the package were installed locally via npm.
-3. Warning: No LICENSE file.
+4. Warning: No LICENSE file.
-4. Recommendation: No ESLint configuration was found.
+5. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-StorH by SkogDev](https://github.com/SkogDev/MMM-StorH)